How to Improve Your CV in 2026: 10 Actionable Tips

 • Supervised and trained 10+ interns and care assistants in general wards and mental health units, fostering a supportive and professional workforce

-• During my time at AECOM, I was deeply involved in managing various projects and supporting team operations.
-I worked closely with colleagues to work towards improving the company's goals and took part in developing some new initiatives.
+• During my time at AECOM, I was deeply involved in managing various projects and supporting team operations and I worked closely with colleagues to work towards improving the company's goals and took part in developing some new initiatives.

 See the related blog article on how long should a CV be for more information and valuable tips.

-Each CV section provides you with valuable information about your background and qualifications.
+Each CV section provides hiring manager and recruiters with valuable information about your background and qualifications.
 For example, utilise the personal profile section to briefly capture your key qualifications and background.
 Meanwhile, the skills section can help you categorise your relevant expertise and break it down into soft, hard, and technical skills.
-See our list of best sections and CV for additional information to help you improve your CV.
+The work experience section can be used to effectively highlight strengths on your CV.

 Must-have CV sections: